What is the longest you can stay in Canada without a visa?

 Visa-Exempt Travelers (eTA Required for Air Travel)

 If you are from the United States, United Kingdom, Australia, Japan, South Korea or any EU country (and most other visa-exempt nations), you do not require a visitor visa to visit Canada.
-In this case, you will probably have to get an eTA (Electronic Travel Authorization) before you fly there.
+In this case, you will probably have to get a Canada eTA (Electronic Travel Authorization) before you fly there.

 - A person can usually stay for a maximum of 6 months per visit.